TERREMEMBER/znbase/docs/content/v2.2/yedis/develop/client-drivers/yedis/python.md

 ---
-title: Build a YugabyteDB application using Python and YEDIS
+title: Build a ZNbaseDB application using Python and YEDIS
 headerTitle: Build an application using Python
 linkTitle: Python
-description: Use Python to build a YugabyteDB application that interacts with YEDIS
+description: Use Python to build a ZNbaseDB application that interacts with YEDIS
 block_indexing: true
 menu:
   v2.2: